uzoway/Easybank-landing-page/README.md

 ## Acknowledgments

-I'll like to appreciate Matt Studert for the amazing worh he is doing with Frontend Mentor, providing this great designs to help Frontend Developer build realistic projects thereby developing coding skills
+I'll like to appreciate Matt Studert for the amazing work he is doing with Frontend Mentor, providing this great mock-ups to help Frontend Developer build realistic projects thereby developing coding skills.